ABbiodiversity/wildRtrax/README.md

 * `wt_audio_scannner` scans through multiple audio file types and returns standard metadata
 * `wt_run_ap` runs the [QUT Ecoacoustics AnalysisPrograms](https://github.com/QutEcoacoustics/audio-analysis) software package
+* `wt_signal_level` returns the time and relative sound level (RSL) for a given amplitude and frequency in an audio file to find loud sounds
+* `wt_run_gl` returns a text description of the speech in an audio file
 * `wt_prob_det` estimates the probability of detection of species, given a location is occupied, based on the audio survey length and the number of surveys conducted

 ## Issues